Unleashing the Tiger: Inference Attacks on Split Learning: Feature-space hijacking attack

-The implemented attacks demonstrated how a malicious server with partial knowledge of the clients' setup could subvert the split learning protocol and infer information over the clients' private data.
-Unlike previous attacks in collaborative learning~\cite{gan_attack}, here, the adversary can recover the single training instances from the clients; rather than only prototypical examples.
-This allows the attacker to fully expose the distribution of the private data of each client.
-Indeed, the server could determine which client owns a training instance upon receiving the clients' disjointed \textit{smashed} data.
+The implemented attacks demonstrated how a malicious server could subvert the split learning protocol and infer information over the clients' private data.
+Here, the adversary can recover the single training instance from the clients and fully expose the distribution of the private data.
+Unlike previous attacks in collaborative learning~\cite{gan_attack, DLG}, the server can always determine exactly which client owns a training instance upon receiving the clients' disjointed \textit{smashed} data\footnote{\new{In split learning, the clients' activation cannot be aggregated.}}, further harming client's privacy.

-In the next section, we discuss the shortcomings of defense strategies proposed to curb inference attacks.
+In the next section, we discuss the shortcomings of defense strategies proposed to prevent inference attacks.